Ep. #658: Roger Daltrey, Kellyanne Conway, Joshua Green

 Whatever was on the table, they would take it and take it in great amounts.

-And you're doing a documentary about him, Keith Bulletin.
+And you're doing a documentary about him, Keith Moon.

-No, it's not, it's a, it's a, for want of a word, and I hate the word now because there are so many of them me and Done.
+No, it's not.
+It's a, it's a, for want of a word, and I hate the word now because there are so many of them being done.

 It's a biopic.

-They don't know whether it's to be cinema or streaming on TV or in a theater.
+They don't know whether it's to be cinema or streaming on TV or in a theatre.

 I want to make a film of Keith Moon because he had an incredible life.